tlemo/darwin/docs/coding_style.md

 Also, Darwin adoption of Chromium style is mostly limited to code formatting.
 The Chromium and Google styles go beyond formatting and offer C++ language guidance and restrictions.
-While these guidelines have solid rationales and are proven on large code bases, in Darwin we don’t treat them as the letter of the law, but rather advice.
+While these guidelines have solid rationales and are proven on large code bases, in Darwin we don't treat them as the letter of the law, but rather advice.

 In particular, Darwin style does not restrict the use of any language feature, or limits to a particular C++ standard version, although the code must compile on all the supported